edcoreweb/tools/ssl/README.md

 ### Done

-You have installed a self-signed SSL certificate for witch curl work without setting the verify option to false.
+You have installed a self-signed SSL certificate for witch curl will work without setting the verify option to false.